torusresearch/documentation/README.md

 ---
 description: >-
   Welcome to the Torus Docs!
 Torus is a secure, non-custodial key management system for DApps.
-We're laser focused on providing mainstream users a gateway to the decentralized ecosystem via Google and other OAuth providers.
+We're focused on providing mainstream users a gateway to the decentralized ecosystem via Google and other OAuth providers.
 ---